Ahkam95/hr-system-backend/README.md

 npm start
 ```

-## To deploy the Client to AWS
+## To deploy the the Lambda to AWS

 1. Login to AWS via CLI
 ```bash
 aws configure
 ```
-pass the Security Credential of the AWS account
+pass the security Credential of the AWS account in your terminal

 2. Deploy
 ```bash